sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 it on my daily driver.
 Running one of those on a slightly older version of OS X might have been a really nice solution.

+I might have also tried getting Kermit (or similar) running on both machines and transferring files over a serial connection.
+For the small file transfers that characterize Advent of Code, that might have been a more convenient solution than using a BlueSCSI and CiderPress.
+If I do any more programming on the old Mac I'll probably look into that option.

 ## Things that would have been harder (Or: Computers to avoid if you're new at this)

 The 400k and 800k floppy disks used by *really* old Macs are physically